Electrical Systems

 oxidize

-primary cell battery
+primary cell batteries

 renewable energy

-Energy that is naturally and continually replenished without being depleted.
+A type of energy that is naturally and continually replenished without being depleted.
 Renewable energy sources include sunlight and wind.

 reserve capacity